If I file tax extension online, can I also pay taxes online?

 File Tax Extension Online

 You can file a tax extension online using Form 4868, which lets you request an automatic extension of time to file your income tax return.
-You can’t file this extension online unless you’ve paid for your return.
-You can file for an extension March 15, 2019, through April 16, 2020.
-After you file for the extension, the IRS must accept it by April 20, 2019.
+You can file for an extension with our online program.

 Depending on the state, filing a federal extension online or on paper automatically files for the state extension.